HAProxy - LUA (Native HTTPClient)

 🚧

-If you already have HAProxy binary with LUA support, you can skip this section.
+If you already have HAProxy binary with Lua support, you can skip this section.

 You can check HAProxy version by running